 Well Abandonment—If you have a well that is contaminated it should be filled in so that it doesn’t contaminate the aquifer.

 We have the equipment to get the water flowing again.

 Hatch Well Drillers installs and services water treatment systems to remove harmful and nuisance contaminants.
-We are licensed for Radon in water mitigation.
 Give us a call for a free in home analysis.

 Hydro-fracturing is a process of putting hydraulic pressure on the bedrock surrounding the hole that has been drilled.